andreasoie/Self-Balancing-Robot/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c-plus-plus.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/made-with-c.svg)](https://forthebadge.com)

-Iitial idea is based upon figuring out wether or not is was possible to apply self-balance to robot using nothing but the basics of the [SparkFun Inventor's Kit](//www.sparkfun.com/products/15267).
+Based upon figuring out if it was possible to apply self-balance to a robot using nothing but the basics of the [SparkFun Inventor's Kit](//www.sparkfun.com/products/15267).